 Please call us for a free no obligation chat on 0800 3 10 11 12

-Welcome to our page offering helpful advice on the emotions and feelings following the loss of someone.
+Welcome to our page offering helpful advice on dealing with the emotions following the loss of a loved one.
 We are a firm who specialise in dealing with probate and estate administration work.

 At Seatons, we offer a helpful and friendly service with low fees that provide exceptional value for money.
 Please call us today for a free no obligation chat on 01536 276300 or contact us online.

 Serious loss is something which we will all face at some time in our life.
-Whilst everyone’s response to a loss is a very individual experience, there are some common and shared experiences that many people will share.
+Whilst each person’s response to a loss is a very individual experience, there are some common and shared emotions that many people will feel.

-Coming to terms with a death is a very gradual process, which can take a considerable time.
-There is no right or wrong way to come to terms with a loss.
-These things can take time so, do not worry if others around you are coping in a different way.
+Coming to terms with a death is a very gradual process, which can take considerable time.
+There is no right or wrong way to come to terms with a loss, so, do not worry if others around you are coping in a different way.